 A whole set of the Han Chinese Garment has three layers: underwear, an inner garment, and an overcoat.
 The three layers embrace ten elements: collar, hem, sleeve, lapel, belt and so on.
 And accessories such as socks, shawl, and jade belt are used on the Hanfu.
 There are three main styles of Hanfu: the jacket and shirt, one piece dress, or jacket and trousers.
 The basic type is the jacket and skirt.
 Later robes became the customary costume, but the jacket and skirt were women’s favorites.

-All the students are very drawn to this topic, and very appreciated our little princess’s presentation.
 Depending on the dynasty and time period, hanfu ranges from translucent silk robes to robes that resemble a Japanese kimono.
 Each period also has its hairstyles and make-up looks.

 As Chinese people become more self-conscious over recent years, they started taking an interest in traditional dresses again.
 They are keen to renew the traditional costume, known as “Hanfu”, which has been around for three thousand years, as opposed to qipao, which has only been around for three hundred years.
 The “Hanfu” gets its name from the Chinese people, who are known as the Han race, as opposed to other ethnic groups such as the Man people, and “fu” means clothing.